rintnetwork/front-end/src/content/defi/index.md

 - **Smart contracts**
   - they are the backbone of DeFi so if there a smart contract bug it poses a big risk to the protocol's users.
   - At this early stage, you are at a disadvantage if you can't read the code and verify its safety yourself.
 Instead you must trust the protocol and any third party security audits.
   - one smart contract bug can have a devastating effect within the ecosystem if other products rely on that smart contract.
-This is one of the downsides of Ethereum's combination oppportunities.
+This is one of the downsides of ethereum's combination oppportunities.
 - **Admin keys**
   - oten teams will set up their smart contracts with admin keys.
 These keys allow them to upgrade the contract and shut it down in an emergency.
 If a malicious actor got these keys they could potentially drain funds from the contract.
 - **External data**